 - Includes true bypass, so it won’t interfere with your signal when it’s not in use.

 - No expression pedal or option to plug one in.

 - It doesn’t come with a power adapter.

 - It can suppress the treble sounds of your guitar.

 The Viscous Vibe is of the digital variety which not only captures the sound of original but places emphasis on your unique needs as a musician.
 The Viscous Vibe also has both stereo and mono inputs and outputs, which is great for both recording purposes and clarity of sound during gigs.
-There are speed, intensity and volume dials which allow you to adjust your sound.
+There are speed, intensity and volume dials that allow you to adjust your sound.

-It’s the most customizable product in this round-up, as it comes with software which lets you store the sounds of your favorite guitarists into your phone, tablet or computer and quickly fire them into your pedal via the free app.
+It’s the most customizable product in this round-up, as it comes with software that lets you store the sounds of your favorite guitarists into your phone, tablet or computer and quickly fire them into your pedal via the free app.
 Plus you can use the app to fine-tune your sound exactly as you like it.